mosaic-design-system/docs/src/components/selector.md

       ## Using a Selector

+      ### Selector types

-      Selectors can be selected, unselected, or indeterminate.
+      **Selectors** have three states: selected, unselected, and indeterminate.
 They also have active, read-only and disabled states.
-Like Checkboxes, Selectors are used for multiple choices, not for mutually exclusive choices.
-Each Selector works independently from other Selectors in a list, therefore checking an additional Selector does not affect any other selections.
+Like **Checkboxes**, **Selectors** are used for multiple choices, not for mutually exclusive choices.
+Each **Selector** works independently from other **Selectors** in a list, therefore selecting an additional item does not affect any other selections.

+      ### Single-selects

-      Do not use a Selector if a user can select only one option from a list.
-In this case, Radio Buttons \[link to Radio Buttons page] should be used instead.
-Selectors allow the user to select multiple items in a set whereas Radio Buttons allow the user to select only one option.
+      Do not use a **Selector** if a user can select **only** one option from a list.
+In this case, [Radio Buttons](link to Radio Buttons page) should be used instead. **Selectors** allow the user to select multiple items in a set, whereas **Radio Buttons** allow the user to select only one option.

+      ### Visual indication

-      Selectors are easy to scan to see if they are selected and are more visually prominent than unselected items.
+      **Selectors** are easy to scan to see if they are selected and are more visually prominent than unselected items.
 They also make it easier to compare available items.
+You should use them when you want it to be clear what has been selected by the user.
     icon: file_invoice
   - title: Code
     hook: code